-In olden days, when large families lived together or the entire village was involved in raising the child, the new parents did not have to worry too much.
+In the olden days, when large families lived together or the entire village was involved in raising the child, the new parents did not have to worry too much.

 There was always an elder around who knew what had to be done.
 The knowledge passed down from one generation to another.